GI Studies

 - SID: 40 inches

-- Patient position: Left lateral
+- Patient position: Left lateral recumbent.

 Evaluation Criteria

-- Rectum and distal sigmoid well demonstrated
+- Coverage: Rectum and distal sigmoid colon clearly demonstrated.

-PA Axial (Billings)
+PA Axial (Billings Method)

 CR Location & Positioning